“You need cab?”

 Lately I’ve been wondering what the repercussions are for attempting to claim both.
 To say the least, I do feel quite a bit stretched.

 Leaving home was astonishingly more difficult than it has been in the past.
 And with landing in Egypt came the sudden realization that I’d signed on for one more year here.
 Here.
-Here in this dusty panorama choked with burning piles of trash, lascivious locals, and mindnumbing inefficiency.
+Here in this dusty panorama choked with burning piles of trash, occasional leery men, and bureaucratic inefficiency.
 In the days leading up to my departure, I struggled, digging my heels into the ground, inhaling my last mouthfuls of clean air, almost crisp with a taste of autumn.
 I no longer wanted to come back.
 Instead, I felt like bumming around my parents’ house for a longer stretch of time, meeting Shar by the school at night to walk our dogs.
 (I say ‘our,’ but I really mean her dog and my sister’s dog.)

 But life only moves forward, and so forward I go.